infinityworks/101-Sessions/sessions/Crafting-Code-100/103/README.md

 # Code Smells and Safe Refactoring

 Faced with a mess of spaghetti code, it is often difficult to know where to start.
-Fortunately, there are a number of common issues or `smells` that we can identify, that can target to start making our code more readable and malleable.
+Fortunately, there are a number of common issues or `smells` that we can identify, and target to start making our code more readable and malleable.
 Having identified these `code smells` we can apply specific `refactorings` - often via our IDE - to safely change our code, ensuring we keep things working.

 ## Benefits of the approach